tom-pytel/pfst/README.md

 # Overview

 This module exists in order to facilitate quick and easy high level editing of Python source in the form of an `AST` tree while preserving formatting.
-It is meant to allow you to change python code functionality while not having to deal with the miniutae of precedence, indentation, parentheses, commas, comments, docstrings, semicolons, line continuations, else vs. elif, and all the various other niche special cases of Python syntax across different versions of the language.
+It is meant to allow you to change Python code functionality while not having to deal with the miniutae of:

+- operator precedence and parentheses
+- indentation and line continuations
+- commas, semicolons, and tuple edge cases
+- comments and docstrings
+- various Python version–specific syntax quirks
+- lots more

 See [Example Recipes](https://tom-pytel.github.io/pfst/fst/docs/d12_examples.html) for more in-depth examples.

-Example:

 ```py
 >>> import fst